dotnet/EntityFramework.Docs/entity-framework/core/providers/sqlite/limitations.md

 SQLite doesn't natively support the following data types.
 EF Core can read and write values of these types, and querying for equality (`where e.Property == value`) is also supported.
 Other operations, however, like comparison and ordering will require evaluation on the client.

-* DateTimeOffset
+* `DateTimeOffset`
-* Decimal
+* `decimal`
-* TimeSpan
+* `TimeSpan`
-* UInt64
+* `ulong`

-Instead of `DateTimeOffset`, we recommend using DateTime values.
+Instead of `DateTimeOffset`, we recommend using `DateTime` values.
 When handling multiple time zones, we recommend converting the values to UTC before saving and then converting back to the appropriate time zone.

-The `Decimal` type provides a high level of precision.
-If you don't need that level of precision, however, we recommend using double instead.
-You can use a [value converter](xref:core/modeling/value-conversions) to continue using decimal in your classes.
+The `decimal` type provides a high level of precision.
+If you don't need that level of precision, however, we recommend using `double` instead.
+You can use a [value converter](xref:core/modeling/value-conversions) to continue using `decimal` in your classes.

 ```csharp
 modelBuilder.Entity<MyEntity>()